“The will to win means nothing without the will to prepare"

 The development of realistic financial planning documents for a business is an important process.
 The following pages provides you with tips, that if followed, will result in the completion of financial forecasts worthy of presentation to lenders, investors, and others.
-The development of a good financial plan takes a team effort which involves your internal accounting / bookkeeping team, your external accountants, your management team, Alberta Agriculture and Rural Development staff, and you as the owner.
+The development of a good financial plan takes a team effort which involves your internal accounting / bookkeeping team, your external accountants, your management team, Alberta government staff, and you as the owner.

-By reading through the following pages you will receive a high level understanding of the following:
+By reading through the content below you will receive a high- level understanding of the following:

 - The purpose of good financial planning